top of page

 • Travel plans are imminent

-You’re Signing Time-Sensitive Legal Documents
+You’re Dealing With Time-Sensitive Documents

-Waiting until the next business day for an office notary can:
+Waiting for the next business day can:

-• Delay legal proceedings
+• Delay processes

-• Create unnecessary stress
+• Increase stress

 • Risk missed deadlines